erizov/Professor/semester_7/lecture_44_quantum_computing/shor_algorithm/README.md

 1. Implement Shor ATechniquefrom scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to employ this algorithm vs. alternative approaches
+3. Identify when to employ this strategy vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this aapproachto solve real-world problems